jyrkioraskari/IFCtoLBD/README.md

 ## Blog
+### May 8, 2026
+Support for new Apache Jena version 6.0.0.
+This means also that the oldest supported Java version is now 21.

 ### October 10, 2025
 The new version introduces a significant change: the converter now relies on a TDB database.
 While this makes it slightly slower, it enables the conversion of substantially larger IFC models.